photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 Almost Done

-In this photo you can see that I have painted the coupling and am in the process of fitting everything back into place.
+In this photo you can see that I have painted the coupling after getting it back from the machine shop, and am in the process of fitting everything back into place.

 A few words on solid couplings:

-1) If you are removing a coupling that is more than say two years old, depending on bilge moisture, you should not re-use it.
-Solid couplings are a one time use after they have become "made on" as Mike the manager at H&H Prop refers to it as!
-Why is this?
+1) If you are removing a coupling that is more than say two years old, depending on bilge moisture, you probably should not re-use it.
+Solid couplings are very often a one time use after they have become "made on" Why is this?

 When you remove an older coupling you will break a layer of rust free.
 This rust was your tolerance.
-A shaft and coupling are meant to fit together very, very snugly.
-In all my years of boating I have only had one coupling go back on and maintain the tolerance and that boat only had a few months of service on her.
+A shaft and coupling are meant to fit together very, very snugly and are an "interference fit".
+In all my years of boating I have only had one or two couplings go back on and maintain the tolerance and those boat only had a few months of service on them.
 Re-installing a used coupling can ruin your shaft.
-Shafts are expensive couplings are cheap in comparison!
+Shafts are expensive couplings are cheap in comparison.
+The best rule of thumb is when removing a coupling to always take the shaft and coupling to a shafting/machine shop for a fit & face.

 3) When reinstalling a new coupling to an old shaft you should always have it fitted and faced by a COMPETENT machine shop or prop shop.
 Shops charge around $65.00+ for a fit and face.
 While you are at it have the shaft trued.
 Shaft truing is more costly than a just a fit and face but generally cheaper than a new shaft and it will get rid of any annoying vibrations.
 Another good practice to eliminate vibrations is to "lap fit" the prop to the shaft and you could actually do this yourself.

-If you hit something and bent the tapered end of the shaft near the prop the shaft is usually considered ruined and most any reputable shop will not straighten it.
+If you hit something and bent the tapered end of the shaft near the prop the shaft is often considered ruined and most any reputable shop will not straighten it but let them make that diagnosis.

-5) Shaft keys should fit snugly but not so snug that they are "key bound".
-If the key has any play have a machine shop make you a new one.
+5) Shaft keys should fit tight in the shaft, mallet snug.
+The coupling fit should be snug but not binding.
+If the key has any play/slop in either the shaft or coupling have a machine shop make you a new one.

-6) Anti-corrosives like Tef-Gel can sometimes aid in future removal but it is no guarantee.
-As Mike at H&H says about using Tef-Gel or any anti-corrosives/seizes "It won't hurt nothin' but a properly machined shaft and coupling should shave any thing you put on that shaft off as you fit the two together".
-He says it won't hurt but in most cases it won't help either.
+6) Anti-corrosives like Tef-Gel can sometimes aid in future removal but it is no guarantee and is generally advised against.
 You should also not use a never-seize product containing any aluminum, copper or graphite as it can add to galvanic corrosion issues.

-Contrary to what Mike says I have been using Tef-Gel and had good to mixed results up to about two years with coupling removal.
+I have been using Tef-Gel and had good to mixed results up to about two years with coupling removal.
 It does aid some in the removal but does not always mean it's re-usable.
-I will be pulling my coupling in a few weeks to do some tranny work, and it is also at the two year mark, and this time I will photograph any rust or lack there of.
-It is NOT recommended to use any lubricant between the coupling and shaft so do so at your own risk!
+It is NOT recommended to use any lubricant between the coupling and shaft so do so at your own risk.

 Nikon D70